menu

 The overall crime rate in Pointe a la Hache is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-One of the nice things about Pointe a la Hache is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pointe a la Hache is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics